viniciusfdasilva/viniciusfdasilva/README.md

 <summary><b><u>Undergraduate Tutoring</u></b></summary>
 <br/>
-I was Student Tutor of 3 disciplines: Data Base, Algorithms and Data Structures II and Compilers at the Institute of Exact Sciences and Informatics - ICEI - PUCMINAS.
+I was Student Tutor of 3 disciplines: Algorithms and Data Structures II, Compilers and Data Base at the Institute of Exact Sciences and Informatics - ICEI - PUCMINAS.
 As a mentor, I provide assistance to students of the course by addressing their questions and supporting the lead instructor.

 </details>